mikrono/tModLoaderWiki_kr_ko/Vanilla-Content-IDs.md

 Use these in methods like `Player.AddBuff` and `NPC.AddBuff`.
 Note that many buffs only affect players or enemies, but not both.
 If Terraria doesn't have a way to give a buff to an enemy, it likely isn't programmed to work with NPCs.
 The same is true for buffs that aren't ever applied to players.

+# Dust IDs

+Due to their nature, dust are hard to identify, use the [Finding Vanilla Dust](https://github.com/tModLoader/tModLoader/wiki/Basic-Dust#finding-vanilla-dust) guide to find Dust IDs.

 # Sound IDs

 [Sound IDs page on the official Terraria wiki](https://terraria.wiki.gg/wiki/Sound_IDs)